S2.2.1

 London dispersion forces < dipole-dipole forces < hydrogen bonding.

-Don’t apply this order mechanically when molar masses are very different.
+Don't apply this order automatically when the molar masses are very different.
 A large non-polar molecule can have stronger London dispersion forces than a much smaller polar molecule.

 Volatility is the tendency of a substance to vaporize.
-Molecular covalent substances are often volatile because boiling or evaporation only requires intermolecular forces to be overcome.
+Molecular covalent substances are often volatile because boiling or evaporating them only requires the intermolecular forces to be overcome.
 Stronger intermolecular forces give lower volatility and a higher boiling point.

-Covalent network substances are non-volatile and have very high melting and boiling points, since melting or vaporizing them disrupts strong covalent bonds throughout the lattice.
+Covalent network substances are non-volatile and have very high melting and boiling points.
+To vaporize or melt them, strong covalent bonds must be disrupted throughout the lattice.

 Comparison of typical properties of molecular covalent and covalent network substances.